 Visit our keyboard shortcuts docs for details

-This female desert bighorn sheep is not very shy!
-Get the close-up view of this beautiful animal calmly chewing as she suns herself near the very edge of Grand Canyon.
-(30 fps, 1080p)
+This female Desert Bighorn Sheep is not very shy!
+Get the close up view of this beautiful animal calmly chewing as she lies on the very edge of the Grand Canyon.
+(24fps, 1080p)